somasis/www.somas.is/content/_index.md

-  then, I worked with some friends from the Brony music scene on an IDM/breakbeat hardcore netlabel called Gak Attack Records, and we did that thing computer musicians do when they come together, and [we made a compilation][Gak Attack vol. 1] that was pretty good.
+  then, I worked with some friends from the Brony music scene on an IDM/breakbeat hardcore netlabel called Gak Attack Records, and we did that thing computer musicians do when they come together, and [we made a compilation][Gak Attack vol. 1] that was pretty good, and then lastly I made [a remix of a Christmas song][pagan holiday] for another Pinkamena Party album.
 - Back in 2012, I wrote a set of scripts for a Minecraft server plugin called CommandHelper, called [rccmd], which provided a set of general commands for server users and administrators, as an alternative to more